3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 AMD Secure Startup is becoming more and more significant; for example, Dynamic Root of Trust for Measurement (DRTM) requirements of [Microsoft Secured Core PCs](https://docs.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure#what-makes-a-secured-core-pc).
 DRTM has yet to find its place in open-source projects, but that gradually changes.
-The demand on having firmware-independent Roots of Trust is increasing, and projects that satisfy this demand are growing; for instance, [TrenchBoot](https://trenchboot.org/).
+The demand for having firmware-independent Roots of Trust is increasing, and projects that satisfy this demand are growing; for instance, [TrenchBoot](https://trenchboot.org/).
 TrenchBoot is a framework that allows individuals and projects to build security engines to perform launch integrity